Skyrex30/Homelab/README.md

 This repository documents my homelab, where I experiment and learn about networking, security, and embedded systems.

-My main router is a Mercusys MR80X running OpenWRT, flashed directly using a CH341A EEPROM flasher.
+My main router is a Mercusys MR80X running OpenWRT, flashed directly using a CH341A flasher.
 I use an HP mini PC running Proxmox to virtualize OPNSense with Snort IPS for traffic inspection and security experiments.
-Additional LXC containers run Wireguard (VPN), HomeAssistant, and PiHole for network-wide ad-blocking.
+Additional LXC containers run Wireguard (VPN), HomeAssistant, and PiHole.

 Server & Virtualization: My main server runs OpenMediaVault with CasaOS to manage Docker containers and deploy virtual machines for security testing.
 I use these VMs to simulate attacks and follow various cybersecurity guides.